Irish American Athletic Club: American Amateur Hockey League

 In 1912–13, 1913–14, 1914–15 and 1916–17 the Irish American Athletic Club had a team, the New York Irish-Americans, represented in the American Amateur Hockey League.
 The team was coached by James C. "Jimmy" O'Brien and had on its roster for various seasons future NHL players Tom McCarthy and Moylan McDonnell.
 John McGrath and Patsy Séguin also played for the club.

 Final championship title – 1916

 Before the largest crowd that had ever assembled to see a track meet in the United States, on September 9, 1916, the Irish American Athletic Club defeated the New York Athletic Club at the Amateur Athletic Union's National Championships, by a score of 38 to 27.
 Before a crowd of 30,000 spectators at Newark, New Jersey's Weequahic Park, the Irish-American Athletic Club won what would be their last national championship title.
-The club disbanding a year later, when the U.S. became a combatant in the First World War.
+The club disbanded a year later, when the U.S. became a combatant in the First World War.